2020PB/police-brutality/reports/Oregon.md

 ### Federal officers make violent arrest | July 22nd

-Footage shows officers approaching a protestor with their hands up.
+Footage shows officers approaching a protester with their hands up.
 The camera pans away for a moment.
-When it returns, several officers have tackled the protestor and appear to be striking and kicking them.
+When it returns, several officers have tackled the protester and appear to be striking and kicking them.
 Another officer approaches the filmer, a journalist, and backs her away.

 tags: tackle, kick, strike, arrest, protester